 If your ankles do not have the same range of motion or strength – will that affect your body?

 Maybe there is no pain – but if you do not move and stabilise the same on each side you will compensate at your knee or at your hip or at your lower back in order to produce the action.
 You will possibly not travel the hip through straight and will swing more on one side – this will create a shortening of muscles in one of your hip flexors.
-Which will then effect your performance in your sport – either the power of your stride at take off or in the stability at the landing, at any rate the balance will be affected because of the asymmetry of the action.
+Which will then affect your performance in your sport – either the power of your stride at take off or in the stability at the landing, at any rate, the balance will be affected because of the asymmetry of the action.

-Merritt may not be quicker – because he is heavier – but he will sustain less injury and have a longevity in his sport through lack of discomfort.
+Merritt may not be quicker – because he is heavier – but he will sustain less injury and have longevity in his sport through lack of discomfort.

 In horse riding where one is “sitting” but one needs to be straight.

 In sports where you are on a platform that moves, like a horse, boat or bike, and you see pictures of yourself crooked – it may not be due to your “tool” or your ability – it may be due to your internal/intrinsic biomechanics, in other words, your ability in your joints to move correctly.
 So get it checked out.

 If you do have an issue with your ankle, such as you have rolled it on uneven ground, you can get many different supports to stabilise – here are a couple of very different ideas to the traditional heavy-duty bandages with stiffeners in them.